apache/activemq-artemis-examples/examples/features/standard/cdi/readme.md

 -->
 # CDI Example

+If you have not already done so, [prepare the broker distribution](../../../../README.md#getting-started) before running the example.

+To run the example, simply type **mvn verify** from this directory.

 This is a simple example that demonstrates how to use CDI to integrate with ActiveMQ Artemis on the client side.
 It is designed mainly for connecting to a remote broker rather than embedding within your application.

 ## Configuring the connection